Russia Hacking Considerations

 by Matt James

-Editor’s Note: This article was written in August 2017.
-Given what’s going on in our country right now, it seems appropriate to publish it again.
+Editor’s Note: This article first appeared in The Havok Journal in August 2017.
+Given what’s going on in our country right now, it seems appropriate to republish it.

 The media’s craze surrounding possible Russian interference with the U.S. election through hacking isn’t going away anytime soon.
 Though the hype is primarily political, it’s important to separate fact from fantasy.